Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 1. These identifiers are numeric or alphanumeric and typically range from 2-10 digits
 2. They must be unique within entities and but also across entities to reduce confusion
     - For example, no duplicating IDs within students or across students and teachers
-3. The identifier must be randomly assigned and be completely distinct from any participant information
+3. The identifier must be randomly assigned and be completely distinct from any participant information.
+This ensures both confidentiality as well as consistency (e.g., names change, locations change)
-    - The ID should not be associated with name, location, dob, income, grade level, and so forth
+    - The ID should not be associated with name, teacher, location, dob, income, grade level, and so forth.
+Some examples of what not to do include:
-    - As an example, do not sort names alphabetically and then assign IDs in sequential order or do not include initials as part of the identifier
+      - Do not sort names alphabetically and then assign IDs in sequential order
+      - Do not include initials as part of an identifier
+      - Do not include teacher or school identifiers within a student identifier
 4. Participants must keep this same identifier for the entire project, never change a participant's ID
     - This applies across all waves of data collection
-    - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study more than once.
+    - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study more than once (as seen in Figure \@ref(fig:fig9-9)).
 The participant still keeps the same ID throughout the study.
-You can use other variables to identify the unique instances of that participant (ex: cohort associated with that participant)
+You can use other variables to identify the unique instances of that participant (e.g., cohort associated with that participant)
 5. If confidentiality was promised to schools or districts, assign identifiers to sites as well

 <div class="figure" style="text-align: center">